salil-sudo/archricer/README.md

-# Autoricer Lite: A script that installs my setup
+# ArchRicer: A script that installs my setup on Arch Linux

 <p align="middle">
   <img src=images/arco_unix.gif height="90%" width="90%">

 </p>

-#### Please read the instructions here carefully before installling anything
+#### Please read the instructions here carefully before installing anything

 ## What is this?

-This is a minimal version of my [autoricer](https://github.com/salil-sudo/autoricer) for freshly installed Arch linux (vanilla Arch).
+This script is is a side-project I made to make my life easier when I want to migrate to a new machine or clean format my own machine and have my customized setup in place without much effort.
+I made one simple shell script that does it all.

+An **ArcoLinux** based version of this script can be found [here](https://github.com/salil-sudo/arcoricer)
-#### Warning: Use this autoricer at your own risk.
+#### Warning: Use this archricer at your own risk.
 Best thing to do is install it on a freshly erased drive.
 Dont forget to backup your data before you do anything (Unless you know what you are doing :wink:)

 ## Pre-Installation

 #### If you are testing this in a virtual machine, please refer to [known issues](#known-issues) section.

-Make sure you have created a user and logged in as a user and not the root.
+This script is intended to work with freshly installed Arch (vanilla Arch).
+Make sure you have created a user and **logged in as a user** and **not as root**.
 You will have to install `git` .

     sudo pacman -S git